-How Thick Should The Glass of a Cubicle or an Enclosure Be?
+How Thick Should The Glass of a Shower Cubicle Should Be?

 All enclosures and screens in the UK are made of toughened safety glass, which ensures safety in the event of any accident or mishap leading to the glass breaking.
 However, the thickness of this glass varies from one brand to another and within the brand itself.
 Commonly, the range includes 4mm, 6mm, 8mm to a maximum of 10mm.
 It's confusing to many buyers as they probably don't understand the real difference the thickness of the glass panel can make to the enclosure when they have one installed in their home.

 Glass for shower cubicle can be of different types depending on its chemical and physical properties.
 Clear glass is made with low iron content and reflects sunlight to a very small degree allowing a lot of light to pass through the glass.
 This type offers excellent clarity and uninterrupted views.
 It finds applications in windows, facades and shower enclosures.Frosted glass does not allow clear views, but obscures your vision of the inside of the bathroom.
 Frosted variety offers a decorative and appealing alternative to clear glass for your enclosure.
 Rain Glass / Patterned are popular in shower areas, they are a type of textured glass that comes with a pattern that resembles water or rain drops running down the glass surface.
 The rain-like pattern enhances its visual appeal while preventing clear views of the cubicle, thereby offering lots of privacy to the person using the shower cabin.What difference does the thickness of the glass make to my shower cabin?